 To find this kind of information, you have to do a search for their driving history.

 Have you ever had to search for criminal records of someone you know?
 Was it a difficult process?
-Was your search online or did you make a phone call to the Hertford County courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the Hertford County courthouse?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal backgrounds and records, and your feedback could help other people.